PolarCookie/arptool/README.md

 tldr: the soft cap of item arp is 1390.<br>
 This is when a boss with 6200 armor has none left after all debuffs, executioner and item arp has been applied.
-At this point you will do 58.73% more damage against a 6200 boss and 51.42% more against a 7700 boss.
+At this point you will do 58.73% more damage against a 6200 boss and 51.42% more against a 7700 boss, compared to no arp at all.<br>
 For reference, this is (kinda) the same as stacking 100% crit chance.

 Terminology:</br>